Advertiser Disclosure

 How Does a Pool Loan Work?

 Loan proceeds for pool loans are disbursed in a lump sum and payable in equal monthly installments over a set period.
 The interest rate is fixed, and your cost of borrowing will depend on your creditworthiness.
-Lenders are also your income to determine a loan amount you can comfortably afford to repay.
+Lenders also consider your income, which determines a loan amount you can comfortably afford to repay.

 Things You Should Consider Before Getting a Pool Loan